Garlic Herb Butter Roasted Chicken

 Instructions

-- Preheat oven to 425 degrees F.
+- Preheat oven to 425 degrees F. Gently coat a roasting pan with olive oil and set it aside.

-- Clean the chicken, rinse it under cold running water, and pat dry with paper towels.
+- Clean the chicken, rinse it under cold running water, and pat it dry with paper towels.
 Remove any excess fat and leftover feathers.

 - Season chicken liberally with salt and pepper on the inside and outside.
 Sprinkle on top with the parsley.